-As a relatively isolated region, the South Pacific may not see the tourist volume of the Caribbean, but it is steadily increasing in popularity for its unspoiled beauty and distinctive Oceanic culture, with Vanuatu emerging as a favored destination among foreign tourists.
+As a relatively isolated region, the South Pacific may not see the tourist volume of the Caribbean, but it is steadily increasing in popularity for its unspoiled beauty and distinctive Oceanic culture, with Vanuatu emerging as a favored and safe travel destination among foreign tourists.

 This small archipelago remains shrouded in mystery, with limited information available to travelers compared to other popular tourist destinations.
 Consequently, ‘Is Vanuatu safe?’ is the question asked more frequently asked by travelers and prospective residents.